lgalaz/fullstack-javascript/react/State_Lifecycle/explanation.md

 }
 ```

 `useEffect` runs after paint.
-For DOM measurement or synchronous layout updates, use `useLayoutEffect`.
+For DOM measurement (reading layout from the DOM) or synchronous layout updates (writing changes that must happen before the browser paints), use `useLayoutEffect`.

+DOM measurement means reading layout-dependent values like size or position: `getBoundingClientRect`, `offsetWidth`, `offsetHeight`, or `scrollTop`.
+Synchronous layout updates are changes you want applied before the user sees the frame, like setting a tooltip position based on measured size or preventing a visible layout jump.

+Rule of thumb: use `useEffect` for most DOM work, data fetching, subscriptions, and non-layout updates.
+Use `useLayoutEffect` only when you must read layout or apply a layout-critical change before paint to avoid flicker or incorrect measurements.

+Reading layout means accessing computed size or position values, such as `getBoundingClientRect`, `offsetWidth`, `clientHeight`, or `scrollTop`.
+Here, computed layout refers to measured geometry (sizes, positions, scroll metrics), not styling like colors or fonts.

 ```javascript
 import { useLayoutEffect, useRef, useState } from 'react';